pascalmcme/pands-project-2021/README.md

 ```

 To create summary statistics for the variables I use two features from the pandas module.
-The first lets me refer to a particular variable (row) in the data,data[i]. describe()
+The first lets me refer to a particular variable (column) in the data,data[i]. describe()
 takes this input and creates summary statistics, such as the mean, standard deviation and count.
 To output the summary tables to the text file, I first convert the data to text and use the inbuilt write funtion to append the tables.
 This is a flexible method, which allows titles and text to be added to the tables [7].

 [6] https://pandas.pydata.org/docs/user_guide/basics.html#descriptive-statistics<br>